 Best places to stay in 5th Arrondissement

-Set in the, this 4-star hotel is located just 500 m from Notre Dame Cathedral.
+Set in the Latin Quarter, this 4-star hotel is located just 500 m from Notre Dame Cathedral.
 A minibar, flat-screen TV and facilities for making hot drinks are included in the non-smoking rooms.
 Each room has an elegant décor with period furnishings.
 Some of the rooms feature a private terrace.

 Set in an 18th-century building opposite the Panthéon, this hotel is 400 m from the Luxembourg Garden.
 Each air-conditioned guest room is equipped with cable TV, free Wi-Fi access and a minibar.
 All of the soundproofed rooms have an Empire-style décor and some feature a balcony.